open-compensation-token-license/license-token-website/wikisrc/open-source-developer-grants-application.md

 Applying for a grant often involves the following steps:

 1. **Find the Right Grant**: Research organizations or programs offering grants for open-source development.
 Some popular resources include:
    - [GitHub Sponsors](https://github.com/sponsors) – A way to receive recurring funding for open-source contributions.
+Learn more about it in [What is GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
    - [Mozilla Open Source Support (MOSS)](https://www.mozilla.org/en-US/moss/) – A program by Mozilla to support open-source projects worldwide.
    - [Open Collective](https://opencollective.com/) – A platform for funding open-source projects transparently.